On the Symmetry of Odd Leech Lattice CFT: Discussions

 Another rather haphazard way is to forget the information of cocycle factors, even though it destroys the OPE structure.
 Let us investigate this possibility step by step.

 \textbf{Review of the definition of an automorphism of VOA}

-As reviewed in Section \ref{subsec:autom-of-lattice-VOA}, the definition of an automorphism of the VOA $V_{O_{24}}$, denoted by $V_L$ for short below, is a map $F:V_L\to V_L$ such that \begin{enumerate} \leftskip -8pt \item it is a $\C$-linear automorphism on the $\C$-vector space $V_L$, \item it preserves OPE; more precisely, $F(v_m(v')) = (F(v))_m(F(v'))$ for any $v,v'\in V_L$, \item it preserves the Virasoro element; $F(\omega)=\omega$. \end{enumerate} Such maps constitute the automorphism group $\Aut(V_L)$, and it contains $\Hom(L,\Z_2).O(L)$ as a subgroup as reviewed in Section \ref{subsec:review-of-FLM}.
+As reviewed in Section \ref{subsec:autom-of-lattice-VOA}, the definition of an automorphism of the VOA $V_L$ is a map $F:V_L\to V_L$ such that \begin{enumerate} \leftskip -8pt \item it is a $\C$-linear automorphism on the $\C$-vector space $V_L$, \item it preserves OPE; more precisely, $F(v_m(v')) = (F(v))_m(F(v'))$ for any $v,v'\in V_L$, \item it preserves the Virasoro element; $F(\omega)=\omega$. \end{enumerate} Such maps constitute the automorphism group $\Aut(V_L)$, and it contains $\Hom(L,\Z_2).O(L)$ as a subgroup as reviewed in Section \ref{subsec:review-of-FLM}.

 \textbf{Modifying the conditions to discard the effect of cocycle factors}

 To discard the effect of cocycle factors, let us modify these conditions (\ref{cond:autom-C-linearity})--(\ref{cond:autom-preserve-Virasoro}) and consider a map $F:V_L\to V_L$ such that \begin{enumerate} \leftskip -8pt \item it is a $\C$-linear automorphism on the $\C$-vector space $V_L$, \item it can be written in the form of (\ref{eq:autom-of-lattice-VOA}):